 Can anybody say “no bueno”?

-Your Decarb Method Could Be Costing You Money
+Is Your Decarboxylation Method Costing You Money?

 So I started doing a little math.
 Say you’re somewhere on the east coast or the midwest where an ounce can run around $300.
-If you decarb in the oven, you’re losing over $100.
+If you decarboxylate in the oven, you’re losing over $100.

-After learning all of this and coming to grips with how expensive and wasteful it is to decarb in the oven, I’m totally on board with the idea of transforming all of the cannabinoids in your bud into their active form.
+After learning all of this and coming to grips with how expensive and wasteful it is to decarboxylate in the oven, I’m totally on board with the idea of transforming all of the cannabinoids in your bud into their active form.

 Decarboxylation in the Nova… 0% loss.
 100% THC conversion.